raspberrypilearning/lego-plotter/en/step_2.md

 To set the time between each value being generated, you can use `sleep(0.1)` tp pause for a 10th of second (0.1 seconds) in between each iteration.
 --- /hint ---
 --- hint ---
-You modified program should look this this (with the `import` lines at the top)
+Your modified program should look this this (with the `import` lines at the top)

 ```python
 while True:
     sensor_data = randint(0,360)